fairbanksio/f5news/scraper/README.md

-# f5-fetch-data
+# F5oclock scraper
-Container meant to be scheduled for pulling reddit data into MongoDB
+Container meant to be scheduled for scraping reddit posts and storing in MongoDB